Lisa Nathan

 About keyboard_arrow_down

-My research, teaching, and service are guided by the concepts of humility, reciprocity, and “imagining otherwise” (an aspiration generatively explored by Daniel Heath Justice).
+My research, teaching, and service are guided by aspirations of humility, reciprocity, and imagining otherwise (generatively explored by Octavia Butler, Daniel Heath Justice, adreinne maree brown, Ruha Benjamin, and so many other inspiring writers).

 Research